This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat the butter or oil in a skillet or dutch oven over medium heat.
+- Heat oil or butter in a wide pan over medium until shimmering/foamy.

 Regarding freezing mirepoix, do you freeze it raw, or cooked?